pranav-joshi-iitgn/Intro_to_Learning_Sciences/Project/FinalAssignment.md

 ### Other resources serving as worked examples

+All course materials such as slides, notes, code, and relevant links were written on a page in a GitHub repository.
+At the top of the page, the professor explicitly stated:

+> There is no textbook.
+Follow the lectures.
+Code a lot.
+Read necessary theory.

-On the first day of the semester, students were shown the PL designs built by teams in the previous year, providing concrete models of what successful final products could look like.
-The same were available on the GitHub repository to review later.
+On the first day of the course, students were shown the PL designs built by teams in the previous year, providing concrete models of what successful final products could look like.

 The code and pseudocode on the GitHub repository served as worked examples along with demonstrations done during lectures.
-However, we were not "spoon-fed"; we still had to modify and adapt these examples to solve our specific project problems.
-This avoids a lot of confusion and anxiety that the student might experience if unguided.
+This avoided a lot of confusion and anxiety that the student might have experienced if unguided.

 ![Final Design](OldAS.png){height=400px}